defo550/underscore.css.scss/README.md

   grunt listen-scss
   ```

-Underscorecss also uses the [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) plugin.
+Underscore.css.scss also uses the [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) plugin.
 Running either command above will parse the CSS and add the appropriate vendor-prefixes using the [Can I use](http://caniuse.com/) database.

 ## Requirement

-There are no hard requirements to underscorecss, b/c anybody can just take the `css` files and do as they please, but in order to use the task manager [Grunt](http://gruntjs.com/) or to work with [SASS](http://sass-lang.com/) you will need to install them on your computer.
+There are no hard requirements to underscore.css.scss, b/c anybody can just take the `css` files and do as they please, but in order to use the task manager [Grunt](http://gruntjs.com/) or to work with [SASS](http://sass-lang.com/) you will need to install them on your computer.

 ### Installing Grunt